 In fact, there are very few limitations to what's possible with this.

 In this guide, we go over some basic guidelines object embedding along with some handy tips on how to place things in your epoxy.

-Though this guide should work for any decent epoxy brand, if you're using something other than our UltraClear brand, we recommend you check with the manufacturer to get confirmation.
+While the information provided should work for any decent epoxy brand, if you're using something other than our UltraClear Epoxy resins, we recommend you check with the manufacturer to get confirmation.